selendra/selendra-wiki/docs/general/faq.md

 Phragmén's method tries to accomplish two goals: 1) select `n` members from a larger set based on stake-weighted votes and 2) equalize the stake backing each validator as much as possible.

-You will likely want to campaign your validator to the community in order to get more backing.
-You are looking for _nominators_ that will put up their tokens to increase the stake for your validator.
-For validators who cannot acquire the minimum stake from the community, Parity and Web3 Foundation also run a joint program called [Thousand Validators](country-validators.md) that will nominate validators if they apply and fit the requirements.

 ### How are validators rewarded?